liam-kelley/SMA_Projet/README.md

 # SMA_Projet

-Implementing the game of PILLARS as a Multi-Agent System, and implementing MANUAL, RANDOM, REACTIVE, and Belief-Desire-Intention AI for the agents.
+Implementing the game of PILLARS as a Multi-Agent System, and implementing MANUAL (human-controlled), RANDOM, REACTIVE, and UTILITARIAN AI for the agents.

 ## The game of PILLARS